-The mission today, CEO Dana Arnett says, is to offer a smart one-stop shop for clients who previously employed one agency to create their TV ads, another for digital and social media advertising, and still others for product packaging, store displays and data mining.
-As consumers increasingly bounce among brick-and-mortar and desktop and mobile browsing, brands require a unified approach instead of a mishmash dominated by never-ending cross-agency meetings.
+CEO Dana Arnett shares that the agency’s goal is to offer a one-stop shop for clients who previously employed one agency to create their TV ads, another for digital and social media advertising, and still others for product packaging, store displays and data mining.

 “As channels continue to blur across devices and platforms, we believe you can’t afford to separate the functions anymore,” Arnett says.
 “Design becomes the red thread across all those mediums, so that the brand has both consistency and uniqueness.”